- The giant huntsman spider only lives in caves in Laos, and it can have a leg span up to a horrifying twelve inches.

 Biologists have only found the Hercules baboon spider one time, but they collected it in Nigeria over 100 years ago.
 You can see it in London’s Natural History Museum.
 This East African arthropod takes its name from the fact that its rusty-brown body looks like a baboon.
 It may be the heaviest spider ever captured.

-The Brazilian giant tawny red tarantula lives in Brazil, Uruguay, Paraguay, and Argentina.
-The fourth leg on this brown spider can be up to 2.3-inches long while its whole body is only 2.5 inches long.
+The fourth biggest spider in the world is the Brazilian giant tawny red tarantula, which lives in Brazil, Uruguay, Paraguay, and Argentina.
+The fourth leg on this brown spider can be up to 2.3 inches long while its whole body is only 2.5 inches long.

-The Brazilian salmon pink birdeater spider has a 10-inch leg span.
+The Brazilian salmon pink birdeater spider has a 10 inch leg span, but isn’t the largest spider in the world.
 As the name suggests, this spider lives in Brazil, but you may also see it in Argentina and Paraguay.
 It has a dark brown body with bright salmon blotches on it making its length look even more intimidating.

 First, this spider uses its fangs to inject venom into its prey.
 This venom kills the prey.
 Then, it releases fluid to digest the prey partially.
 While it is not listed as endangered, its Atlantic Forest habitat is constantly shrinking because of human developments.

-The goliath bird-eating spider has an 11-inch leg span.
+The goliath bird-eating spider is the largest spider in the world by mass, and has an 11 inch leg span.
 Scientists discovered the first one in 1804.
 This brown-to-light-brown arthropod lives in Suriname, Guyana, French Guiana, Venezuela, and Brazil.
 This nocturnal arthropod lives mainly in the Amazon rainforest.

-It weighs between 5 and 6 ounces.
+It weighs between five and six ounces.
 While people have observed a few of the largest ones eating small birds, like hummingbirds, most of their diet consists of insects and small terrestrial vertebrates.
 You will not usually see one dining because they drag their prey back to their hidden nests before eating.

-The biggest spider in the world is the giant huntsman spider as it has a leg span of 12 inches.
+The largest spider in the world by leg span is the giant huntsman spider coming in at 12 inches.
 It does not build a spiderweb to catch its prey.
 Instead, it hunts its prey down.
 While you can see huntsman spiders at many different worldwide locations, the giant huntsman arthropod only lives in caves in Laos.
 This arthropod discovered in 2001 has crablike legs with twisted joints, so they move like a crab.

 This arthropod typically lives under decaying wood.
 When it spots its prey, it can move up to 3 feet in a second.
 These spiders have an elaborate mating ritual.
 Then, the female lays up to 200 eggs in a sack-like cocoon that she guards fiercely.
 After three weeks, when it is time for the spiderlings to hatch, she will help tear the cocoon open.
 She may stay with the spiderlings for several weeks.